wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Wallarm behavior:**

-Wallarm detects weak JWTs only if the filtering node has version 4.4 or above.
+Wallarm detects weak JWT vulnerability by default as it has the [**Weak JWT** trigger](about-wallarm/detecting-vulnerabilities.md#weak-jwts-detection) enabled.

 Wallarm considers JWTs to be weak if they are: